|

 fototratorch (a) ~ a large torch of ox-dung burned in the ancestral corner of the house at the time of circumcision.

-ilotorch (a) ~ a provincial word for <1tsilo#> (a torch).
+ilotorch (a) ~ [Provincial] a provincial word for <1tsilo#> (a torch).

 torch

-fanilotorche (une) ~ torche, flambeau ~ (de <1ilo#> : action d'éclairer, d'apporter la clarté ; dans les régions côtières, on dit plutôt <1fitsilo#>, voir) Torches généralement constituées d'un manche de bois ou de bambou auquel on fixe une matière combustible comme certaines herbes sèches, préalablement trempées dans des résines ou des huiles.
-Nom également donné aux matériaux avec lesquels on prépare des torches.^Merina
+fanilotorche (une) ~ torche, flambeau ~ [Merina+Betsileo] (de <1ilo#> : action d'éclairer, d'apporter la clarté ; dans les régions côtières, on dit plutôt <1fitsilo#>, voir) Torches généralement constituées d'un manche de bois ou de bambou auquel on fixe une matière combustible comme certaines herbes sèches, préalablement trempées dans des résines ou des huiles.
+Nom également donné aux matériaux avec lesquels on prépare des torches.

 jarikatorche ~ chandelle des anciens, torche